lumeland/theme-ebook/src/index.md

 "So," Scheme said, "is this just a hobby of yours?
 Reality tourism?"

 "I wouldn't come here if I didn't have to.
-And"---Lois looked down at her watch---"lucky for all of us, my chariot has arrived!"
+And"Lois looked down at her watch"lucky for all of us, my chariot has arrived!"

 She squared up and her face took on the expectant look of a Star Trek character about to be transported.
-That was apparently the cue; Scheme leapt, tried for a tackle, but only succeeded in getting a hand on Lois's boxy bag before the woman from another world neatly knocked her aside, using some kind of move---aikido? robot?---that sent Scheme tumbling across the pavement.
+That was apparently the cue; Scheme leapt, tried for a tackle, but only succeeded in getting a hand on Lois's boxy bag before the woman from another world neatly knocked her aside, using some kind of moveaikido? robot?that sent Scheme tumbling across the pavement.

 "Seriously?"
 Lois scoffed.
 She cinched her bag higher up on her shoulder and disappeared with a quiet, sucking pop.